Circuit-Theory/Kirchhoff-Ohm/README.md

 ## Overview

-This repository contains the documentation for a laboratory project conducted at the **University of West Attica**, within the **Department of Computer and Information Technology and Computer Engineering**.
+This repository contains the documentation for a laboratory project conducted at the **University of West Attica**, within the **Department of Computer and Informatics Technology and Computer Engineering**.
 The project focuses on the **theoretical**, **simulated**, and **experimental** verification of fundamental electrical laws.

 ---